Unit standard definitions and explanations

 Entry information

 Unit standards may contain entry information.
-Entry information will relate to critical prerequisites (health, safety or legislative requirements), or to recommended skills and knowledge.
+Entry information relates to critical prerequisites (health, safety or legislative requirements), or to recommended skills and knowledge.

 Versions

-Each time there is a change made to a unit standard, a new version is created.
-Minor changes to standards may not affect outcomes.
-However, assessors should always check their assessment tasks or evidence guides, and evidence and judgement statements carefully against the new version of a standard to ensure that material reflects the requirements of the new version of the standard, as adjustments may be required.
+Assessors should always check their assessment tasks or evidence guides, and evidence and judgement statements, carefully against the new version.
+This makes sure that material reflects the standard’s new requirements as adjustments may be required.

-When a version of a unit standard has been replaced, the Standard Setting Body responsible for the unit standard may specify a last date of assessment against the superseded version.
-It is recommended that assessing organisations check the table (Status information and last date for assessment of superseded versions) in the current version of the standard.
+When a version of a unit standard is replaced, the responsible SSB may specify a last date of assessment against the superseded version.

 Grades

 One grade is available for every unit standard: Achieved.
-Some unit standards may also include Merit, or Merit and Excellence grades.
-These are used for the purpose of recognising differentiated performance in the outcomes of the unit standard.
+Some unit standards may also include Merit and Excellence grades.

-Successful learners need to demonstrate a better (higher quality) performance in the same outcomes in order to achieve the higher grades.
+Successful learners need to demonstrate a higher-quality performance in the same outcomes to achieve a higher grade of Merit or Excellence.

 Expiry date